Overlap

 If you are using a camera, your flight line spacing is entirely dependent on the desired Ground Sample Distance (GSD), camera focal length, and flight altitude in order to achieve a proper photo overlap.

-The recommended photo overlap for orthoimagery is 60% overlap across (side) and 80% overlap along (forward); 60% between overlapping flightlines and 80% between consecutive images.
+The recommended photo overlap for orthoimagery is 60 to 75% overlap across (side) and 80% overlap along (forward); 60 to 75% between overlapping flightlines and 80% between consecutive images.
 With a 60/80 overlap, you can use the photos in Pix4D to reconstruct a 3D surface from the 2D images.
 If you are not planning on using Pix4D, then we recommend a 40/60 (40% overlap across and 60% overlap along) overlap to be able to do a basic orthomosaic using TerraPhoto, which requires an existing 3D surface (i.e. LiDAR point cloud).
 Additionally, if you are planning on projecting RGB color onto your point-cloud, we also recommend using a 40/60 (40% overlap across and 60% overlap along) overlap.

 The GSD is related to the flight height: the higher the altitude of the flight, the bigger the GSD value.
 A GSD of 2 cm means that one pixel in the image represents linearly 2 cm on the ground (2*2 = 4 square centimeters).
 To calculate your GSD, you can use the Pix4D GSD Calculator provided in an Excel or OpenOffice format.